 More info can be found here: https://news.temple.edu/announcements/2020-06-02/update-plans-fall

 Let’s face it, college students can be rough on rentals.
-Student rentals can cause many headaches with various plumbing, electrical and even rodent and insect issues.
+Student rentals can cause many headaches with various plumbing, electrical, and even rodent and insect issues.
 With universities planning on shortening semesters and just overall having students on campus for less time, this is going to cause massive problems for owners of student housing rentals in a city like Philadelphia.
 Owners may be wondering if it is worth the headaches and students may be considering options like commuting or taking classes online.
-The culmination of all these things may have investors considering selling their rental as fast as possible to avoid possibly losing rents, having to change the way leases are written, or trying to work around the “new normal” that COVID-19 seems to be bringing with it.
+The culmination of all these things may have investors considering selling their rental as fast as possible to avoid possibly losing rent, having to change the way leases are written, or trying to work around the “new normal” that COVID-19 seems to be bringing with it.

-Part of the attraction for college students to the city of Philadelphia is the nightlife, the restaurants, the cultural opportunities and of course the sporting events (Go Birds!).
+Part of the attraction for college students to the city of Philadelphia is the nightlife, the restaurants, the cultural opportunities, and of course the sporting events (Go Birds!).
 As I write this blog, Philadelphia is currently in the “yellow phase” under Governor Wolf’s guidelines for opening businesses back up, which means that many of the aforementioned extracurricular activities are currently not completely open.
-We are facing the real possibility of not having a 2020 MLB baseball season and many other concerts and festivals are being postponed or cancelled.
+We are facing the real possibility of not having a 2020 MLB baseball season and many other concerts and festivals are being postponed or canceled.
 All these factors may convince students to take a semester off, a year off, or just attend classes online.
-If they can’t get the “college experience” they were hoping for, then many may not want to pay rent to live near school.
-Even in great neighborhoods like University City which has traditionally held Drexel and Penn students, there is much uncertainty on how the universities are going to be able to manage students coming in from other states as well as many international students that may be travelling back and forth to countries with high COVID-19 rates.
+If they can’t get the “college experience” they were hoping for, then many may not want to pay rent to live near a school.
+Even in great neighborhoods like University City which has traditionally held Drexel and Penn students, there is much uncertainty on how the universities are going to be able to manage students coming in from other states as well as many international students that may be traveling back and forth to countries with high COVID-19 rates.
 This is just another reason why selling is a great option right now.

 Here is a YouTube video from a great site called Bigger Pockets, notice his first two points: 1.
 High demand for student rentals and 2.
 Universities can’t supply enough housing.